 Happen to many WCW wrestlers who joined up with the WWF/WWE following the closing of WCW.
 Save for Rey Mysterio, and to a lesser degree Booker T, none of them managed to find much success in the WWE.
 In fact, Booker T himself also happens to be a pretty egregious example since he went from being one of the top wrestlers near the end of WCW, to not receiving a decent push in the WWE for about 5 years despite being very over with the fans.
 Some believe Booker was robbed at WrestleMania XIX and should have won the title from HHH.

 The Pro Wrestling industry term for this trope is "getting buried."
 It refers to the worked lowering (relegation) of a popular wrestler's status in the eyes of the fans.
 It is the act of a promoter or booker causing a wrestler to lose popularity by forcing him to lose in squash matches, continuously, and/or participate in unentertaining or degrading storylines.
 It can be a form of punishment for real-life backstage disagreements or feuds between the wrestler and the booker, the wrestler falling out of favor with the company, or the wrestler receiving an unpopular gimmick that causes him to lose credibility regardless of win-loss record.
 It is also a result of a company seeing a wrestler as having no potential or charisma.
 The term can also be applied to a wrestling company that jumps the shark, rapidly loses ratings, fans, and finally becomes bankrupt.
-According to many critics, the most infamous burial of a company was The Fingerpoke Of Doom, a pivotal incident in the Monday Night Wars that took place in January 4, 1999 on WCW Monday Nitro at the Georgia Dome.
+According to many critics, the most infamous burial of a company was The Fingerpoke Of Doom, a pivotal incident in the Monday Night Wars that took place during a Hulk Hogan/Kevin Nash match on January 4, 1999 on WCW Monday Nitro at the Georgia Dome.